jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 Leaving the national park, we went on the way to the <b>Fontana Dam</b>.
 Because of road constructions, we had to go around the mountains to get there.
 The damn was gigantic and grand.
 There were very few tourists and the visitor center seemed to have been closed for a while.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23798.JPG" />

-After another long drive, we arrived at the last campsite <a href="https://www.deepcreekcamping.com/index.html">Deep Creek Campground</a>.
+After another long drive, we arrived at the last campsite [Deep Creek Campground]("https://www.deepcreekcamping.com/index.html").
 We learned playing tetherball from a little kid.
 We had our first watermelon this year.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5502.JPG" />

-The next day we went for <a href="https://en.wikipedia.org/wiki/Tubing_(recreation)"><b>tubing</b></a>, a new water activity we were eager to try, especially during the hot days in Cades Cove.
+The next day we went for [<b>tubing</b>]("https://en.wikipedia.org/wiki/Tubing_(recreation)"), a new water activity we were eager to try, especially during the hot days in Cades Cove.
 There is a fast-running creek across the Great Smoky Mountains.
 It goes from the mountains and passes the campground.
 We rented tubes from the store, and first tried the creek segment next to the campground.
 The creek was much faster than it looked like, and the water was still cold despite the high temperature in the air.
 It was all natural but as much fun as water rafting in the Disney water park.
 In the end of the route, there was a cable across the creek and we used it to get back to the land.

 After several rounds, we moved up to the national park route.
 We started somewhere above the <b>Tome Branch Falls</b>, passed many houses, and reached the campground.
 It was an adventurous journey, as the officially approved route ended in the parking lot of the national park, but we kept going beyond that line and was not sure if we would be able to reach our destination.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23804.JPG" />